 EPA began invoicing ADEM in 2009 for \$100,000 per year for five years to pay the required State match.
 By the end of 2015 or after the first of the calendar year 2016, EPA will invoice ADEM for the remaining portion of the cost.
-ADEM will pay the State's share of remediation costs through the Alabama Hazardous Substance Cleanup Fund.
+ADEM has completed payment of the State's portion of the remediation costs with the final payment of \$30,940.86 this fiscal year.
+No further actions should be needed at this time.